brianbronzini/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics I measured in our environment for another 24 hours, but after I applied security controls:
 Start Time 2024-09-18 00:47
 Stop Time	2024-09-19 00:47